overheretoo/posthog-pagerduty-plugin/README.md

 1. Get the trends URL.
   - Go to insights
-  - open network tab
-  - construct the graph you want to alert on
+  - Construct the graph you want to alert on
   - Copy url
-  - Add `&refresh=true` at end to force it to refresh
 2. Choose threshold and operator (less than or equal, greater than or equal)
 3. Enter PagerDuty service Integration key (for Events API v2)

+## Limitations

+- Only works on single-line trend graphs
+- Requires posthog 1.26.0 (or cloud)

 ## Questions?